neskech/Minecraft-Sync/README.md

   # First step is to setup configuration
   # (Running the help command to see config options)
   ./index  -f 2 -h

   # We're not going to run the server ourselves, so we'll set up a singleplayer directory
   # If you're running this on WSL, then this directory must be via /mnt/
   ./index -f 2 -d <your singelplayer world directory>

   # If you're running a server, then use this
   # Unlike the singleplayer directory, this must be OUTSIDE your world/ folder
   ./index -f 2 -s <your server directory>

+  # Set username.
+If other people are playing, they'll be alerted that you're online
+  # With this name
+  ./index -f 2 -u <username>

+  # Set your sync directory.
+This will be the central place where your world syncs
+  # If the directory doesn't exist, the app will make it for you
+  ./index -f 2 -a <your sync directory>

+  # Set the github repo url.
+This'll be the repository that's used to synchronize
+  # between you and your friends
+  ./index -r <your git repository url>

+  # Set your minecraft process name.
+You can find the process name
+  # by going into your task manager.
+For vanilla minecraft, just type 'minecraft'
+  ./index -p <your process name>

 ```